namiml/react-native-nami-sdk/README.md

 ### Build the Bridge Locally

 ```
-yarn pack
+npm run prepare && npm pack
 ```

 This will generate a file `react-native-nami-sdk-vx.x.x.tgz` with the current version number of the bridge.
 You can add this to a project by

 ```
-yarn add file:react-native-nami-sdk-vx.x.x.tgz
+npm install react-native-nami-sdk-vx.x.x.tgz
 ```

 ### Installing from NPM

 The bridge is also available as a package on NPM.
 You can install it via yarn or npm

 ```
 npm install react-native-nami-sdk --save